QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ## Introduction

-This  lecture  studies a problem that we also study in another  quantecon lecture {doc}`calvo`.
+This  lecture  studies a problem that we shall  study from another angle  in another  quantecon lecture {doc}`calvo`.

 That lecture  used  an analytic approach based on ``dynamic programming squared`` to guide computation of a Ramsey plan  in a version of a model of Calvo {cite}`Calvo1978`.